 Co‑op and Regular Systems of Study

-At Waterloo, we offer programs through the regular system of study, which follows the traditional September to April school year, and the co‑op system of study, which alternates 4‑month school terms with 4-month paid work terms.
+At Waterloo, we offer programs through the co‑op system of study, which alternates 4‑month school terms with 4-month paid work terms, and the regular system of study, which follows the traditional September to April school year.

-We offer most programs through both systems of study.
-Both the co‑op and regular systems of study are available to all students, regardless of citizenship, unless otherwise indicated.
+Both the co‑op and regular systems of study are available to all students, regardless of citizenship.

 To apply to a co-op program, you must check the co-op box on your application.

-The application deadline for the fall term (September to December 2021) is February 1, 2021.
+The application deadline for the fall term is February 1, 2023.

 Additional Admission Information

 We require an Admission Information Form for admission to some programs and recommend it for all others.
 We will send information about how to complete the Admission Information Form once you have applied.

 Some programs also have other requirements, such as an interview or portfolio review.
 Review our admission requirements to ensure you know all the required steps.